Denny Doherty: Relationship with Michelle Phillips

 In late 1965, Doherty and Michelle Phillips started an affair.
 They were able to keep it secret during the early days of the band's success.
 When the affair was discovered, John and Michelle moved to their own residence (they had been sharing a house with Doherty), and the band continued recording together.
 Eventually the group signed a statement in June 1966 with their record label's full support, firing Michelle from the band.
 She was quickly replaced by Jill Gibson, girlfriend of the band's producer Lou Adler.
 Gibson's stint as a "Mama" lasted two and a half months.

 Due to fan demand, Michelle was allowed to rejoin in August 1966, while Gibson was given a lump sum for her efforts.
-The band completed their second album (titled simply, The Mamas and the Papas) by re-recording, replacing, or overlaying new vocal parts by Michelle Phillips over Jill Gibson's studio vocals.
+The band completed their second album (titled simply The Mamas and the Papas) by re-recording, replacing, or overlaying new vocal parts by Michelle Phillips over Jill Gibson's studio vocals.

 After a string of hit singles, many television appearances, a successful third studio album (The Mamas and the Papas Deliver in March 1967), and the group's appearance at the Monterey International Pop Festival (which had been organized by John Phillips and Lou Adler) in June 1967, an ill-fated trip to England in October 1967 fragmented the already damaged group dynamic.
-Elliot quit after a stinging insult from John Phillips (although she returned to complete her parts for the group's fourth album, The Papas and the Mamas, which was finally released in May 1968).
+Elliot quit after a stinging insult from John Phillips (although she returned to complete her parts for the group's fourth album, The Papas and the Mamas, which was not released until May 1968).
 By then, Michelle had given birth to Chynna Phillips (in February 1968) and a formal statement had been released announcing the group's demise.